+Links: USSPM Standard 5A7

+Primary Responsibility: Human Resources

+Secondary Responsibility: Senior Management

-Tips on Implementation Review diversity levels regularly.
+Tips on Implementation

+Review diversity levels regularly.
 Look at the breakdown by region and by level (governance, executive leadership, management staff with profit-and-loss responsibility, non-line managers, staff) and use this information to spot gaps and address as appropriate.

 Decide your optimal degree of gender diversity.
 Diversity is just that-the goal need not be 100% women staff.
 You should strive to mirror your market, actual or desired, or benchmark against the industry.

 Many human resource departments track staff data in a stand-alone system, separate from the MIS used by operations.
 It is important to integrate the two systems to allow for productivity analyses (e.g., ratios of clients to loan officers for men versus women officers) and trend analyses.
-Pilot Findings At Finance Trust, there are strong diversity ratios: 54% of staff, 62% of front-line staff, 43% of middle managers, and 56% of senior managers are women.
+Beta Findings At Finance Trust, there are strong diversity ratios: 54% of staff, 62% of front-line staff, 43% of middle managers, and 56% of senior managers are women.
 INSTITUTIONAL DIVERSITY COMPARED TO NATIONAL AND REGIONAL TRENDS Benchmarking diversity ratios to market or regional peer groups can provide valuable insights.

-Advancing Women Staff promotion rate, by gender Staff retention rate, by gender As institutions grow and commercialize, fewer women can be promoted to senior management positions.
+Advancing Women Managers Staff promotion and attrition rates, by gender As institutions grow and commercialize, fewer women can be promoted to senior management positions.
 Gender biases may influence promotion decisions, but women staff may also leave the workforce due to a lack of flexibility in human resource policies.
 Conversely, when workplace conditions accommodate women's needs and they are satisfied with their jobs, women often exhibit lower attrition and higher productivity.
 Category: